Not sure if Carstar is right for you?

 Potential Mitigations

-• Engage your franchise attorney to discuss the potential implications of the parent company litigation on the CARSTAR brand and your investment.
+• Discuss the potential impact of this litigation on the brand and franchisor support with your business advisor.

 High Franchisee Turnover